-Opportunities to study boat mechanics are limited in the Orlando area, but there is a school offering training options within a 20-minute drive of the city's center.
+Opportunities to study boat mechanics are limited in the Orlando area, but there is a school offering training options within 10 miles of the city's center.
 Read about the required courses and learning methods for its program, and then review a table of school stats.
-A few other colleges that are considerably farther away are also discussed for their relevant program offerings.
+Another school that is considerably farther away is also noted for its relevant program offerings.

 - Located about 10 miles from central Orlando, Universal Technical Institute (UTI) is a for-profit school offering a marine technician specialist certificate program through its Marine Mechanics Institute.
-The marine campus has one training area and 13 classrooms with about 45,595 square feet of available space.
+The marine campus has one training area and 8 labs with about 30,750 square feet of available space.

 Find schools that offer these popular programs

 - Autobody Repair

 - Automotive Mechanics

 - Avionics Repair and Maintenance